Misakihime21/Luna/README.md

 - light the house in the end
 - moving objects to get for the high switch

+Bugfix for trace by channel interaction
+Maybe I should use overlap instead and check if the player facing the direction of the item?

 Locations
 - toilet
 - closet in the corridor